FAQs: Technology Manager

 What is 90-Day Password Expiration?

 As a general rule, all Fannie Mae user IDs automatically lock if the user has not logged into any Fannie Mae technology application for more than 90 days.
 As an added layer of protection, all users within your company are required to change their password every 90 days regardless of how frequently the ID is used.
+Four reminders will be sent to the user 10 days, 5 days, 2 days before expiration and day of expiration.

 What is a System ID?